Jasmine Pearl Green Tea

 Pearl-shaped tea has a small surface area and keep fresh longer.

-AAA Grade (May 2011) - 50 grams
+AAA Grade (Autumn 2020) - 50 grams

 This Phoenix Eye AAA Grade is the highest grade Jasmine Pearl tea we have uncovered so far, and we do like her!